mattthughes/into-your-mind/README.md

 * Fixed a bug where username was not defined and could not be accessed in other functions apart from the welcome message function where the username variable was declared.
 To fix this I added the username paramater for every function other than the welcome message function, which allowed me to access the username variable in other functions.
 * Fixed a bug where the first selection would keep repeating when the answer was correct.
 In order to fix this I added the continue keyword to the else statement which fixed this issue.
 * Fixed a bug where the output delay was repeating removed the output delay from the while true statement and adjusted the format of the text message to improve readability for the user.
+* Fixed a bug where the abandoned bus kept repeating to fix this, I added the break keyword to the if statements if that specific condition was met.
+Whereas I added the continue keyword to the else statement to stop the loop running.

 ## Credits